astropy/astropy/docs/table/mixin_columns.rst

       def __repr__(self):
           return f"<{self.__class__.__name__} name='{self.info.name}' data={self.data}>"

+.. _table_mixin_registry:

 Registering array-like objects as mixin columns
 ===============================================

 In some cases, you may want to directly add an array-like object as a table column while maintaining the original object properties (instead of the default conversion of the object to a `~astropy.table.Column`).
 This is done by registering the object class as a mixin column and